wongdaryl/cs205-portfolio/README.md

 ## Features
 **Data Retrieval**
-Upon clicking the *Download* button, data is fetched in the background via a Broadcast Receiver (background thread) to [finnhub](https://finnhub.io/)
+Upon clicking the *Download* button, data is fetched in the background via a Service (background thread) to [finnhub](https://finnhub.io/)

 **Performance Metrics**
 Two metrics will be computed, namely annualized return and volatility.
 Annualized return is calculated based on a formula - N * average(r), where N is the number of periods in the year and average(r) is the average return for the period.
 Similarly, annualized volatility is calculated based on a formula - sqrt(N) * sd(r), where N is the number of periods in the year, sd(r) is the standard deviation of returns for a period.